 The Materials Are Cheap!

 All you have to do is see the details by looking at the preview images.
-You should be able to tell that the tube is made of plastic, and even the optics are made of cheap plastic.
-Many times, the mounts it comes with are so lightweight and flimsy, that you won’t be able to stabilize anything!
-Sometimes these mounts are simply those meant for camera tripods but are sold with a telescope.
+You should be able to tell that the tube and even the optics are made of cheap plastic.
+Many times, the included mounts are so lightweight and flimsy, that you won’t be able to stabilize anything!
+Just say no to plastic and aluminum tripods!

 A good telescope, even a small one, is capable of you moving the tube steady without you having to hold down the mount.